 - Not cheap

 - Not a hiking/camping bag

-Standard Luggage have been on our radar, making high-quality packs for a while now.
-This pack, the dedicated 35-liter carry on pack, is custom designed for the modern airport.
+Standard Luggage has been on our radar, making high-quality packs for a while now.
+This pack, the dedicated 35 litres carry on pack, is custom designed for the modern airport.

 - Great features

 - Very comfortable

 - Not the cheapest on the list

 Still have some questions?
 No problem!
 We’ve listed and answered the most commonly asked questions below.
 Here’s what people usually want to know:

 Unlock the The Broke Backpacker’s GREATEST Travel Secrets!